How to have a bird-friendly visit to the beach

 Take the pledge to coexist with wildlife!

-Join us June 29, 2024, for our annual Shorebird Festival!
 Check for event flyers at the Community Building at Beach 44th Street and your local boardwalk parks.
 For more wildlife-related events, visit the New York City Department of Parks & Recreation website.

 Rocky Piper Sightings